6160/knifeEP-cover/README.md

 # knifeEP-cover

-This is the source code for the cover of my ep 'knife'.
+This is the Processing source code for the cover of my ep 'knife'.

 You can see the result on my [bandcamp page](http://6160.bandcamp.com).